jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-### Data files (JS ou JSON)
+### Data files (JS or JSON)

 Aside from collections, the other data source you can use with Eleventy are data files.
 Those can be static or dynamic (fetched from an API).

 By default, these files have to be stored in the `./src/_data/` directory.
-This can be modified uing the `.eleventy.js` configuration file.
+This can be modified using the `.eleventy.js` configuration file.

 ```js
 module.exports = function(eleventyConfig) {